AbderrahimZil/Experimental-Design/Functional DOE/Plants Growth/README.md

   <img src="The Garden Cress Challenge.gif">
 </p>

-The height of plants is tracked for 7 days since planting and the maximum height of each pot is recorded on each day as the response of each combination.
+The height of plants is tracked for 7 days since planting and the maximum height of each pot is recorded on each day as the response of each facors combination.

 <p align="center">
   <img src="Growth Data.png">